NewMediaCaucus/nmc-website/README-content-folder.md

 Git LFS is the Git Large File Storage.
 You can install it via [github.com](https://git-lfs.com/).

 You need to have a `.gitattributes` file for Git LFS.
-I created one that looks like this so you shouldn't need to make one but check and make sure.
+I created one that looks roughly like this so you shouldn't need to make one but check and make sure.

 ```
 *.zip filter=lfs diff=lfs merge=lfs -text